Germund Dahlquist Prize

-The nomination for the award should be reported by the prize committee to the SIAM president at least seven months before the date of the award.
-The nomination for the award must be accompanied by a written justification and a citation of about 100 words that can be read at the award date.
+The recommendation of a recipient for the award should be reported by the prize committee to the SIAM President at least seven months before the date of the award.
+The recommendation must be accompanied by a written justification and a citation of about 100 words that can be read at the award date.

 Prize Award Date

 A prize committee will be appointed every two years.
 If no prize is awarded, the award date moves ahead two years.